alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 After this started spreading, the union filed a grievance against the University.
 Now, to be clear, nothing the University did was illegal.
-The contracts were clear that 8 hr / week positions were not eligible for fee remission, and the classes I TAed for made sure this was clear as well.
-However, the union argued that the University was effectively violating the spirit of the negotiated fee remission, by turning jobs that needed benfits into ones that didn't.
-You can make a similar argument for companies turning full-time jobs into jobs that don't require them to offer health-care benefits, for example.

-The union filed a grievance against the University.
-Now, to be clear, nothing the University did was illegal.
-The contracts were clear that 8 hr / week positions were not eligible for fee remission, and the classes I TAed for made sure this was clear as well.
-However, the union argued that the University was effectively violating the spirit of the negotiated fee remission, by turning jobs that needed benfits into ones that didn't.
+The contracts were clear that 8 hr / week positions were not eligible for fee remission, and the classes I helped teach made sure this was clear as well.
+However, the union argued that the University was effectively violating the spirit of the negotiated fee remission, by turning jobs that needed benefits into ones that didn't.
-You can make a similar argument for companies turning full-time jobs into jobs that don't require them to offer health-care benefits, for example.
+This is not a new practice.
+Companies have done this for a while, taking full-time jobs and turning them into jobs classified as contractors.

 The arbitrator ruled in favor of the union, and the University has agreed to cooperate with the decision.